Victory Monument (Bangkok)

+Since its erection in 1941, the monument has become a regular spot for protests along with the Democracy Monument, with recent protests taking place in 2022 where protesters attended rallies against Prayut Chan-o-cha.

 Design

 The monument is entirely Western in design.
 This is in contrast with another prominent monument of Bangkok, the Democracy Monument, which uses indigenous Thai forms and symbols.
 The central obelisk, although originally Egyptian, has been frequently used in Europe and the US for national and military memorials, its shape suggesting both a sword and masculine potency.
 Here it is executed in the shape of five bayonets clasped together.
 Five statues, representing the army, navy, air force, police, and civilian population, are depicted in Western "heroic" style, familiar in the 1940s in both fascist and communist states.
 They were created by the Italian sculptor Corrado Feroci, who worked under the Thai name Silpa Bhirasi.
 The sculptor did not like the combination of his work with the obelisk, and referred to the monument as "the victory of embarrassment".
+On the obelisk is inscribed the names of 656 civilians and soldiers who lost their lives during the Franco-Thai War.

 History

 In 1940–1941, Thailand fought a brief conflict against the Vichy French colonial authorities in French Indochina, this conflict was called the Franco-Thai War, which resulted in Thailand annexing some territories in western Cambodia and northern and southern Laos.
 These were among the territories which the Kingdom of Siam had ceded to France in 1893 and 1904, and nationalist Thais considered them to belong to Thailand.

 The fighting between the Thais and the French in December 1940 and January 1941 was brief and inconclusive.
 54 Thai troops were killed, with the French sustaining 421 killed or wounded.
 In the final territorial settlement was imposed on both parties by Japan, which did not want to see a prolonged war between two regional allies at a time when it was preparing to launch a war of conquest in Southeast Asia.
 Thailand's gains were less than it had hoped for, although more than the French wished to concede.
 Nevertheless, the Thai regime of Field Marshal Plaek Phibunsongkhram celebrated the outcome of the war as a victory, and the monument was commissioned, designed, and erected within a few months.